Tywyn: Transport and tourism

-The church is of interest for two medieval effigies, and for a stone inscribed with what is believed to be the oldest known writing in the Welsh language, dating back to the 8th century AD, and rescued from a local gateway in the 18th century.

 Improved transport links during the 19th century increased Tywyn's appeal as a tourist destination.
 In the early decades of that century, a creek of the river Dysynni allowed ships to approach the town's northern fringes, where there was a shipbuilding yard.
 The draining of the salt marsh and the channelling of the river brought this industry to an end, but during the early part of that century the town was made more accessible by building new roads along the coast to Aberdyfi and Llwyngwril.

 The railway arrived in the mid-1860s (first as the Aberystwith and Welsh Coast Railway, then as Cambrian Railways), and had a significant effect on the town.
 Tywyn railway station opened in 1863.
 The station is still open, and is served by the Cambrian Line.

 Slate-quarrying in the Abergynolwyn area led to the building in 1865 of the Talyllyn Railway, a narrow-gauge line designed to carry slates to Tywyn.
 Two stations were opened in the town.
 Tywyn Wharf railway station was originally opened to enable slates to be unloaded onto a wharf adjacent to the main railway line.
 It is now the Talyllyn's western terminus and principal station.
 Pendre railway station was originally the passenger station, and now houses the locomotive and carriage sheds and works.

 Notable visitors who stayed at Tywyn in the 19th century include: